List of Jurassic Park (franchise) characters: Teresa Delgado

-After they reach the island through a cave, she tells her family that Martin was going to let her die, and they follow geothermal pipes to get to the center of the island where the team told them there is a village.
+After they reach the island through a cave, she tells her family that Martin was trying to kill her (despite him not doing so), and they follow geothermal pipes to get to the center of the island where the team told them there is a village.
 Along the way, Xavier mentions having weed, which she quickly plays off as him joking, though it's unclear if he was.
 Her father doesn't appreciate it, but does appreciate him saving her life, and assures him he's good enough even if he doesn't know why Teresa likes him.

 On the way to the village, Teresa and her family arrive at a river and see a shed on the other side.
 She goes across and finds an emergency raft inside, but is nearly attacked by a Dilophosaurus which flees after noticing a sleeping Tyrannosaurus rex.
 When she activates the raft against Reuben and Xavier's warnings, the T. rex wakes up and notices them as they try to leave in the raft, and pursues them.
 She is knocked out of the raft but manages to get through a rock formation that the T. rex cannot follow, and reunites with her family.

 That night, the family arrive at the village and regroup with the remaining mercenaries, during which Teresa reveals that Martin let her fall overboard, causing Martin to take the collected DNA samples and hold the group at gunpoint.
 They are then attacked by Mutadons, and she and her family hide in a convenience store, eventually escaping into an underground tunnel where they are reunited with a couple of the mercenaries and trapped by the pursuing animals.
 After escaping the tunnel and trapping the animals inside, they head for a boat at the dock, picking up the samples from the now-dead Martin along the way.
 After one of the mercenaries diverts the Distortus rex which killed Martin away from them, the rest of the group make it to the boat, and after recovering him, the group leaves the island.